bnnyng/garden/content/Inner product spaces.md

 ---
 # Overview

-An **inner product** is a function that takes two input vectors and outputs a scalar; this function must be positive, definite, linear on the first input, and have [[Complex numbers, conjugates, and absolute value|conjugate]] symmetry.
+An **inner product** is a function that takes two input vectors and outputs a scalar; this function must be positive, definite, linear on the first input, and have [[Complex numbers|conjugate]] symmetry.
 The most important examples of inner products are the standard dot products on $\mathbb R^n$ and $\mathbb C^n$.

 An inner product space is a [[Vector spaces and ring modules|vector space]] together with an inner product on it.